asynkron/gam-web/src/docs/dotnet/Persistence.md

 ## Event Sourcing and Snapshotting

 We can use both event sourcing and snapshotting together.
 When used in this manner, snapshotting becomes a performance optimisation for cases when you have large numbers of events to replay to rebuild the state of your actor.
-The basic idea is that for every N events you save, you take a snapshot of the current state of the actor.
 When `RecoverStateAsync` is called, if there are any snapshots saved, then the most recent one will be loaded along with any events that occured _after_ the snapshot was taken.
 The `Persistence` plugin manages this tracking internally through the use of an index that is incremented for each saved event.
 Any time a snapshot is taken, it is tied to index of the actor at that time.

-We can rewrite the Counter example above to only use event sourcing with snapshotting:
+We can rewrite the `Counter` example above to use event sourcing with snapshotting:

 ```csharp
 internal class Counter : IActor